VERNIERELoic/VERNIERELoic/README.md

 # 💫 About Me:
-I am currently working for IDEMIA as DevSecOps / Integrator engineer.
+I am currently working for IDEMIA as infrastructure engineer.

-Based in Paris 📍
+Based in Singapore 📍

 Graduated from CPE Lyon.

-Learning Kubernetes.

 [![](https://visitcount.itsvg.in/api?id=VERNIERELoic&icon=0&color=1)](https://visitcount.itsvg.in)
 ## 🌐 Socials: